Alan Harper and Carol Baird’s garden ♿️

 • In the record-breaking rain at the end of 2022, a large landslide developed, taking out a few trees and opening up a half acre of open space.
 Come see how this area is being restored with local native plants.

-• See how selective weeding (the Bradley Method) has allowed the native biodiversity to flourish under the oak-bay canopy.
+• Selective weeding (the Bradley Method) has allowed the native biodiversity to flourish under the oak-bay canopy.

-• In spite of the erosion that occurred in the 2022 rains, an increasing number of California newts (Taricha torosa) are being seen in the garden.
+• An increasing number of California newts (Taricha torosa) are being seen in the garden, as are dragonflies and native mammals.

 In May, variable checkerspot, swallowtail, and other butterflies are frequently seen, as are alligator and western fence lizards, and a variety of native bees.
 More rarely seen are slender salamanders, ring-necked and gopher snakes, and western rattlers.
-Commonly seen birds include Anna’s hummingbirds, Hutton’s vireos, and orange-crowned warblers, but western tanagers, and even a piliated woodpecker, have been spotted.
+Western tanagers, red-shouldered hawks, and even a piliated woodpecker have been spotted.

 Keystone species in this garden (watch this talk by Doug Tallamy!)

-Keystone species—our own, local ecological powerhouse plants—in this garden include oak, wild rose, California lilac, gooseberry, hazelnut, lupine, manzanita, aster, native strawberry, ocean spray, elderberry, and sages.
+Keystone species—our own, local ecological powerhouse plants—in this garden include coast live oak, wild rose, California lilac, gooseberry, hazelnut, lupine, manzanita, aster, native strawberry, ocean spray, elderberry, and sages.

 Displays